supro200/netsql/README.md

 ```
 select Interface,Last_Input,Vlan,Description,Link_Status from interfaces where Link_Status = down and Vlan = 100
 ```
-You can query your network as it was a SQL table, and, for example, answer these questions:
+You can query your network as it was a SQL database, and, for example, answer these questions:

 * Where is this MAC address in my network?
 * How many switch ports are in use, how many ports never been used?